mdzievit/Unix_Assignment/README.md

 	$ cut -f 3 fang_et_al_genotypes.txt | uniq -c
 	```
 	- This counted the occurrence of each group, and since I know which ones I want to subset, I can add up the numbers.
 Counting the three groups + the header = 1574

+###Data Transformation

-4. Next I wanted to subset the data for the maize groups:
+1. Next I wanted to subset the data for the maize groups:
 	```
 	$ awk -F "\t" -v OFS="\t" 'NR==1 || $3 == "ZMMIL" || $3 == "ZMMLR" || $3 == "ZMMMR" ' file
 	```